Rudra Pandey

-Rudra Pandey (रुद्र पाण्डे; born 1963) is a Nepali entrepreneur, currently serving as Founder & Executive Chairman of Deerhold Ltd, an American company providing Software Development and Information Technology services globally.
+Rudra Pandey (रुद्र पाण्डे; born 1963) is a Nepali-American entrepreneur, currently serving as Founder & Executive Chairman of Deerhold Ltd, an American company providing Software Development and Information Technology services.
 He is also the Chairman of Deerwalk Institute of Technology and the Chairman of Hamro Patro.
 In 2017, he received the prestigious FNCCI Gold Award (Trendsetters) in the sector of Information Technology.

-Education
+Early life and education

-Pandey holds a bachelor's degree in electronics engineering from Mehran University of Engineering and Technology and a Ph.D. in economics from Northeastern University.
+Pandey was born in Naubise, Dhading, Nepal in 1963.
+He obtained a bachelor's degree in electronics engineering from Mehran University of Engineering and Technology and a Ph.D. in economics from Northeastern University in the United States.